If your child loves dinosaurs, this is a science experiment that is sure to WOW them!

 Plus, I’ve had a canister of whole wheat flour sitting in my pantry for a long time.
 My ambitious plans of making my own loaves of whole wheat bread didn’t pan out.

-Get your preschooler involved: Have your child add the flour to the mixing bowl.
+Get your child involved: Have your child add the flour to the mixing bowl.
 I found that I had to fill the measuring cup up for her because she wasn’t able to fill it the entire way in our narrow canister.

 Step 2: Add salt